K3vSGit/ISatQuLLoS/README.md

 - Numerical link-loss simulations for a two-satellite network.
 - Interactive Plotly/WebGL 3D orbital visualization.
 - Animated satellite markers for visualizing orbital motion.
-- Export of `Time-Loss.csv` for downstream SatQuMa workflows.
+- Export of `Time-Loss.csv` for downstream compatibility with the SatQuMa software.
 - Matplotlib plots for link-loss and system-loss analysis.
-- High-DPI aware interface for modern Windows displays.

 ## Project Structure